acerbilab/bads/README.md

 ## Reference

 1. Acerbi, L. & Ma, W. J. (2017).
-Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search. *arXiv preprint*, arXiv:1705.04405. ([link](https://arxiv.org/abs/1705.04405))
+Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search.
+In *Advances in Neural Information Processing Systems 30*, pages 1834-1844. ([link](https://papers.nips.cc/paper/6780-practical-bayesian-optimization-for-model-fitting-with-bayesian-adaptive-direct-search), [arXiv preprint](https://arxiv.org/abs/1705.04405))

-**Note:** This is a temporary reference.
-The paper will eventually appear in the proceedings of the NIPS 2017 conference.

 You can cite BADS in your work with something along the lines of